burrows/statechart-presentation/one/slides.md

 * Each view is responsible for knowing its current state.
 * State logic is spread throughout the application.

-!SLIDE smaller bullets
-# The naive way

-* An app's state is calculated from a bunch of properties spread out across the app.
-* Becomes increasingly difficult to understand as complexity increases.
-* Difficult to change.
 * Quickly leads to spaghetti code.

 !SLIDE bullets